VarsityPlug0/Ramza/DEPLOYMENT_SUMMARY.md

 A dedicated script [create_superuser.py](file:///c%3A/Users/money/Bevan%20The%20IT%20GUY/absa/ramzas-chillas/create_superuser.py) handles this process.

 ### Start Process
-Render uses a shell script ([start.sh](file:///c%3A/Users/money/Bevan%20The%20IT%20GUY/absa/ramzas-chillas/start.sh)) that:
+Render uses a batch script ([start.bat](file:///c%3A/Users/money/Bevan%20The%20IT%20GUY/absa/ramzas-chillas/start.bat)) that:
 1. Applies database migrations
 2. Creates a superuser if needed
 3. Starts Gunicorn with the Django application